 Is it possible to retire early in Switzerland?
 This is the question I was asking myself when I started this blog.
 I am going to try to find out the answer.
 But I strongly believe that it is possible.
 My goal is to become Financially Independent in Switzerland.

 I am Mr. The Poor Swiss.
-I am a 31 years old computer scientist, living in Switzerland.
+I am a 31 years old computer scientist living in Switzerland.
 I have just finished my doctorate in Computer Science.
-I am learning about personal finance and investing and trying to improve my finance and especially my savings rate.
+I am learning about personal finance and investing and trying to improve my finances and especially my savings rate.

 Before I started my blog, I was barely savings 10% of my income on average.
 In 2018, I was able to save 40% of my entire income!
 Every month, we are working on improving our expenses to increase our savings rate.
 Our current goal is to be able to buy a house in the next two or three years.
 After that, we plan to focus on reaching Financial Independence!

 This blog is about helping you reach Financial Independence and learn about Personal Finance in Switzerland.